Emily Dickinson Lexicon

 content, adj.
 [L. content-us.] (webplay: book, clearer, degree, holds, easy, express, food, geometry, mind, motion, obscure, present, quantity, quiet, wealth).

-- Satisfied; fulfilled; at peace with what one has, though it may be less than initially desired.
+- Satisfied; fulfilled; at peace; accepting what one has even if less than initially desired.

 - Willing; ready; happy; disposed; desirous, though perhaps at some personal cost.